Best Hafez Poems for Yalda Night (Shab-e Yalda) With Meaning

 Har Ganj-e Sa’adat Ke Khoda Dad Be Hafez

-Every treasure of joy that God granted to Hafez;
+Every treasure of joy that God granted to Hafez

-How to Use These Poems by Hafez
+How to Use These Poems on Yalda Night

 Happy Yalda!